aydenjahola/fun-scripts/README.md

 ## Contribution
 We welcome contributions to the project, please feel free to submit a pull request with your script of liking and kindly request that when submitting a pull request please provide a clear explanation of the script's function and ensure that it does not already exist in the project.

+## Disclaimer
+This software is provided for entertaining and educational purposes only and is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.